sayantandasgupta/Python-Projects/README.md

 # Python-Projects

 This repo contains some Python projects that I had created in the recent months.
 These range from very simple to a bit complex, all have been arranged in alphabetical order.

+Preferred Python Version - 3.7.9

 Please feel free to fork and run these projects on your local machine.
 Enjoy 👍 :smile: